Table Of Contents

 The length of time the display will be in stores will have an impact on which type of display you select.
 Displays can be temporary, which is only in stores for a few weeks to three months.

-They can be semi-permanent and stay in stores for three to six months, or they can remain for more than six months, permanent.
+They can be semi-permanent and stay in stores for three to six months or permanent for more than six months.

 Take the next steps